JanSharp/VRCActionActivatorSystem/README.md

 # Initial state

-The initial state of the map should always be "everything is off".
-The system will then evaluate states on Start.
+The initial state of the map - activators and actions contained with in it - is evaluated at build time (upon entering play mode or building/publshing the world).

-The only activator that can possibly do something right on Start is LogicalNOTActivator.
-Those all run Start and initialize their state which subsequently triggers any activators and actions listening to their events.
+[Stateful actions](#stateful-actions) are going to apply this evaluated initial state on Start if the objects they are managing don't already match said state.

 # Syncing